When you’re a Brit living in the UK, you generally pay tax on your worldwide income and gains.

 If you meet any one of these, then you will not be UK resident for the tax year in question.

-If you do not meet any, then did you meet the second or third UK tests?
+If you do not meet any, then did you meet any of the UK tests?

-If you meet either one of these, then you are UK resident.
+If you meet any of these, then you are UK resident.

 If you do not, then you have to consider the sufficient ties tests.